Nazism: Völkisch nationalism

 During the German Empire, völkisch nationalism was overshadowed by Prussian patriotism and the federalist tradition of its component states.
 World War I, including the end of the Prussian monarchy, resulted in a surge of revolutionary völkisch nationalism.
 The Nazis supported such revolutionary völkisch policies and claimed their ideology was influenced by the leadership and policies of German Chancellor Otto von Bismarck, who was instrumental in founding the German Empire.
 The Nazis declared they were dedicated to continuing the process of creating a unified German nation state.
 While Hitler was supportive of Bismarck's creation of the German Empire, he was critical of Bismarck's moderate domestic policies.
 On the issue of Bismarck's support of a Kleindeutschland ("Lesser Germany", excluding Austria) versus the Pan-German Großdeutschland ("Greater Germany") which the Nazis advocated, Hitler stated that Bismarck's attainment of Kleindeutschland was the "highest achievement" Bismarck could have achieved "within the limits possible at that time".
 In Mein Kampf, Hitler presented himself as a "second Bismarck".

 During his youth in Austria, Hitler was politically influenced by Austrian Pan-Germanist proponent Georg Ritter von Schönerer, who advocated radical German nationalism, antisemitism, anti-Catholicism, anti-Slavic sentiment and anti-Habsburg views.
 From von Schönerer and his followers, Hitler adopted the Heil greeting, Führer title and model of absolute party leadership.
 Hitler was also impressed by the populist antisemitism and anti-liberal bourgeois agitation of Karl Lueger, who as mayor of Vienna during Hitler's time there used rabble-rousing oratory that appealed to the masses.
 Unlike von Schönerer, Lueger was not a German nationalist, but a pro-Catholic Habsburg supporter and only used German nationalist notions occasionally for his agenda.
 Although Hitler praised Lueger and Schönerer, he criticised the former for not applying a racial doctrine against the Jews and Slavs.
+By comparison, the Nazis rejected Hegel for his influence on Karl Marx.